 Tips For Choosing the Right Yarn BowlYou might be surprised to learn just how many yarn bowl options are currently being sold around the world.
 Instead of getting overwhelmed and making a rash decision, take time to weigh all of your options before making a yarn bowl purchase.
 If you want to find the right yarn bowl, you need to consider factors such as:

 If you are looking for a yarn bowl that is both appealing and durable, then check out the selection of products offered by Lickinflames.
 This carbon painted feather yarn bowl has a unique look and is handmade out of clay.

 We have a different philosophy of art and artisan production than you would find in a lot of other e-commerce shops.

+We continue to work on being approachable.
 We believe in bringing the human side back to e-commerce, and it's easy to see when you're engaged with our online store.
 Become one of our treasured regulars and get pottery that speaks to you!